-- (1) A person may apply to the Commission to be appointed as an authorised meter adjuster. - (2) An application for appointment as an authorised meter adjuster is to be - (a) in a form approved by the Commission; and - (b) accompanied by the specified fee. - (3) The Commission is to appoint a person as an authorised meter adjuster - (a) as necessary for the exercise or performance by the Commission of its powers and functions with regard to the testing, sealing and programming of taximeters; and - (b) on the terms and conditions that the Commission thinks fit. - (4) An authorised meter adjuster, or a person applying to be appointed as an authorised meter adjuster, must not, in giving any information to the Commission - (a) make a statement that he or she knows, or reasonably ought to know, is false or misleading; or
+- (1) A person may apply to the Commission to be appointed as an authorised meter adjuster. - (2) An application for appointment as an authorised meter adjuster is to be - (a) in a form approved by the Commission; and - (b) accompanied by the specified fee. - (3) The Commission is to appoint a person as an authorised meter adjuster - (a) as necessary for the exercise or performance by the Commission of its powers and functions with regard to the testing, sealing and programming of taximeters; and - (b) on the terms and conditions that the Commission thinks fit. - (4) - (5) The Commission is to refuse an application for appointment as an authorised meter adjuster if the Commission - (a) is satisfied that the person is not a fit and proper person to be so appointed; or